-Figure 33: Creating a Link from NetFlow to NAT
+Figure 2: Creating a Link from NetFlow to NAT

-- 2. In the Alias field, enter a name for the link. - 3.
-From the Transformations drop-down list, select any one of the header transformations: - IPv4 Destination
+- 2. In the Alias field, enter a name for the link.

+- 3. From the Transformations drop-down list, select any one of the header transformations:

+- IPv4 Destination

+- ToS

-- ToS - Destination Port
+- Destination Port

-Note: Only the above three header transformations are allowed on the link from the NetFlow application to a NAT device.
+NOTE: Only the above three header transformations are allowed on the link from the NetFlow application to a NAT device.

 - 4. In IPv4 Destination, enter the IP address of the NetFlow collector. - 5.
 (Optional) By default, the Destination Port is 2055.
-To change the destination port, enter a port number. - 6.
-Click Save.
-The transformed link is displayed in Orange.
+To change the destination port, enter a port number.